Teen Challenge for Boys in Pittsburgh, Pennsylvania

 With the structure and order of a military school, wayward teenage boys turn into respectful, confident leaders and responsible citizens.
 The Teen Challenge Gateway Boys Academy serves young men from across the nation, including from Pittsburgh, Pennsylvania.
 Over 1000 boys from every state and internationally have put their lives back on track at Gateway Boys Academy.

 Although you may be looking near Pittsburgh, Pennsylvania for enrollment in a military school for your teen, take into account that getting away from the peers and culture he’s being influenced by might be exactly what he needs.

-As a member of the internationally recognized Teen Challenge program, Gateway Boys Academy serves teenagers ages 11 to 17 who have made rebellious choices in life.
-Our boarding school is located in the panhandle of Florida, and our academy is reachable from Pittsburgh, Pennsylvania and cities across the nation.
+As a member of the internationally recognized Teen Challenge program, Gateway Boys Academy serves teenagers ages 12 to 17 who have made rebellious choices in life.
+Our campus is located in the panhandle of Florida, and our academy is reachable from Pittsburgh, Pennsylvania and cities across the nation.
 While the program is very disciplined and structured, we commit to demonstrating the love of God to each and every cadet, surrounding him with compassionate care.
 A number of our staff have been in your shoes, either having been through a similar program themselves or having enrolled a child in our school in the past.

 For Boys in Pittsburgh, Pennsylvania, Teen Challenge Paves the Way for Total Transformation

 Teens begin with a focus on responsibility and attitude adjustment, but not under the supervision and yelling of harsh drill instructors.
 For the initial few months, physical exercise, a packed schedule, attention to cleanliness and chores give them structure and establish order in their lives.
 They begin to stop struggling against authority and begin to gain confidence by mastering challenges that are constructive rather than their previously destructive activities.
 In time, they promote to higher levels, earning privileges and responsibilities as they move up.